equinix/metal-cli/docs/metal_interconnections_create.md

   -p, --project-id string           The project's UUID.
 Either one of this flag or --organization-id is required.
   -r, --redundancy string           Types of redundancy for the interconnection.
 Either 'primary' or 'redundant'.
   -T, --service-token-type string   Type of service token for shared connection.
 Enum: 'a_side', 'z_side'.
-      --speed int32                 The maximum speed of the interconnections. (default 1000000000) -t, --type string                 Type of of interconnection.
+  -s, --speed int32                 The maximum speed of the interconnections. (default 1000000000) -t, --type string                 Type of of interconnection.
 Either 'dedicated' or 'shared' when requesting for a Fabric VC.
       --vlan int32Slice             A list of VLANs to attach to the Interconnection.
 Ex: --vlans 1000, 1001 . (default []) --vrf strings                 A list of VRFs to attach to the Interconnection.
 Ex: --vrfs uuid1, uuid2 .